tobimori/dreams/README.md

 ## License
 This theme is released under the Creative Commons Attribution 4.0 License, which means you can:

-- Use them for personal stuff
+- Use it for personal stuff
-- Use them for commercial stuff
+- Use it for commercial stuff
-- Change them however you like
+- Change it however you like

 Without paying a penny!
 In exchange, just give me credit and tell your friends about my work :)